-On September 13, 2018, the Corporation entered into an agreement (as it may be amended from time to time, the "Bank Credit Facility Agreement") with a syndicate of banks that provides for a multi-currency operating credit facility up to a limit of \$75 million.
+On June 30, 2021, the Corporation entered into an agreement (as it may be amended from time to time, the "Bank Credit Facility Agreement") with a syndicate of banks that provides for a multi-currency operating credit facility up to a limit of \$75 million.
 The Bank Credit Facility Agreement also includes an uncommitted accordion provision which provides the Corporation the option to increase the size of the operating credit facility by \$75 million.
+Under the terms of the Bank Credit Facility Agreement, the operating credit facility expires on June 30, 2023.